-How to view and delete old iPhone backups in iCloud
+Don't let your old backups take up unnecessary space — delete them

 How to delete iCloud backups on your Mac

-- Launch System Preferences from the dock, your Finder, or by clicking the button on the top left of your screen.
+- Launch System Preferences from the dock, your Finder, or by clicking the Apple icon on the top left of your screen.

-- Click iCloud and sign in if prompted.
+- Click your Apple ID and sign in if prompted.

 Click Manage... in the bottom right corner of the window.